 - For each candidate elected as a custodian their staked tokens will become locked up at this time to show they have some skin in the game.
-They will be able unstake their tokens once they are no longer a elected after a lockup period determined by
+They will be able to unstake their tokens once they are no longer a elected after a lockup period determined by

 lockup_release_time_delayfrom the config.

-In addition to the happy path as explained above there are other actions supported in this contract including:
+In addition to the happy path as explained above, there are other actions supported in this contract including:

 - Withdraw candidate (

 withdrawcand): This would be called by an existing candidate, including one that is currently an elected custodian when they would like to remove themselves from the next period of elections.
 Their tokens will remain staked and if the tokens are also locked up they will remain locked until the release time expires.
 A good use case for this action may be a custodian going on holidays with the intention of returning soon (that’s the reason for keeping the unstake functionality separate).
-Otherwise this action could be used for any other reason for a candidate voluntarily withdrawing from participating in the DAC operations.
+Otherwise, this action could be used for any other reason for a candidate voluntarily withdrawing from participating in the DAC operations.

 - fire a candidate (

 firecand): This would be called by the currently elected custodians via the multi-sig auth account to remove a misbehaving candidate.
 This action has the option to lockup the candidates staked tokens if they are not already locked up.